AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

    ![Select Attributes](./assets/product-create-configurable-step1.png)<!-- zoom -->

-1. If you need to add a new attribute, click **Create New Attribute** and do the following:
+1. If you need to add a new attribute, click **[!UICONTROL Create New Attribute]** and do the following:

    - Complete the attribute properties.